kununu/projections/README.md

             },
             // Additional callables to do pre-processing before projecting the items to the cache.
 They are optional
-            // and only called in the event of a cache miss (and after the data getter callable returns the data) function(ProjectionItemIterableInterface $item, iterable $data): ?ProjectionItemIterableInterface {
+            // and only called in the event of a cache miss (and after the data getter callable returns the data) function(ProjectionItemIterableInterface $item, iterable $data): ?iterable {
-                // A case where I don't want to store the projection because it does not have relevant information if($data['customer_id'] > 200) {
+                // A case where I don't want to store the projection because it does not have
+                // relevant information
+                if($data['customer_id'] > 200) {
                     return null;
                 }

                 // We could also add more info here...
-				// E.g.: we fetch some data from database but we need to call some external API to get additional data
+				// E.g.: we fetch some data from database, but we need to call some external API to get additional data
 				// This is a perfect place to do that
-                $item->setValue(500);
+				$data['new_value'] = 500;

+				// We could also set/change properties on the item
+				$item->setUuid('f712e7af-41d0-4c3d-bbdb-0643197f9eed');

-                return $item;
+                return $data;
             }
         );
     }